 What was your calorie intake and expenditure over the weekend?

 These are questions that your iPhone can answer right now.

 How many pages of a book have you read in the last week?

 How much time have you spent meditating using one of the meditation apps on your iPad?

 How much time have you spent on twitter, Facebook, Instagram or Reddit today?

 These are some of the questions that Apple’s iOS cannot answer right now.

 As we spend more time than ever on our mobile devices and as we use them in new and innovative ways to do anything and everything, the need and benefits of being aware of every aspect of our association with them increases.
 Apple has done well by introducing HealthKit, a way to tie all fitness apps together in iOS 8, as a way for us to be more aware of what we’re doing throughout the day.

 But HealthKit only addresses physical action (or inaction) and does not address very important components of our health – mental and spiritual growth.
-While it may seem more difficult to measure these, simple factors such as how much time we spend reading, playing games, chatting on social media or watching Netflix on our devices and how much time did we meditate, how our mood is (tracked using your heart beat or entered manually) and what kind of music we’ve been listening to, can point out some rather interesting facets of our personality and overall health.
+While it may seem more difficult to measure these, simple factors such as how much time we spend reading, playing games, chatting on social media or watching Netflix on our devices and how much time did we meditate, how our mood is (tracked using your heart beat or entered manually) and what kind of music we’ve been listening to, can point out some rather interesting facets of our personality and overall health that we can take care of with supplements that boost energy such as vital reds. .
 Also, games and services that allow us to improve our memory retention, mental acuity and ward off mental illness can add to the mix and allow users to truly track their mental health.